blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/conan.md

 ## Overview

-[solution_name] has three detectors for Conan:
+[solution_name] has two strategies for identifying components in Conan projects:

-* Conan 2 CLI detector
+* Conan CLI output parsing
-* Conan Lockfile detector
+* Conan Lockfile parsing
-* Conan 1 CLI detector

 ## Conan detector requirements

 [solution_name] will run a Conan Detector if either of the following is true:

 * [solution_name] finds or is provided (via the *detect.conan.lockfile.path* property) a Conan lockfile.
 (If no lockfile is provided, [solution_name] looks for a file named conan.lock.)
 In this case, the Conan Lockfile detector runs and discovers dependency details using the contents of the Conan lockfile.
 In the case of Conan version 1.x, the Conan Lockfile detector is preferred due to the additional information (package revisions) that may be provided by lockfiles.
 For Conan version 2.x, the opposite is true, as a Conan 2.x lockfile is a flat list of all components rather than a graph.
 * [solution_name] finds a file named *conanfile.txt* or *conanfile.py*.
-In this case, one of the Conan CLI detectors runs and discovers dependency details by running the *conan info* or *conan graph info* command on the Conan project and parsing the output.
+In this case, a Conan CLI detector runs and discovers dependency details by running the *conan info* or *conan graph info* command on the Conan project and parsing the output.

 For Conan 1.x, in order for [solution_name] to generate dependency details that will reliably match components in the [blackduck_kb], the Conan revisions feature must be enabled on the Conan project.